KashishDhole/AI-Powered-E-Commerce-Virtual-Support-Assistant-/README.md

-# Project Title : Ecommerce Support Chatbot
+# Project Title : AI-Powered E-Commerce Virtual Support Assistant

 ## Project Overview
 The Ecommerce Support Chatbot is an AI-powered virtual assistant designed to provide efficient and concise customer support for e-commerce platforms.
 It leverages advanced language models to address customer inquiries with precision and clarity.